team401/Docs/docs/programming/getting-started/post-csa.md

 When writing robot code, we tend to prefer interfaces to super classes when:

-- We're trying to isolate IO from subsystem logic, eg: `private ArmIO io;` -- there's no 'true' `ArmIO`, only different implementations.
+- We're trying to isolate IO from subsystem logic, eg: `#!java private ArmIO io;` -- there's no 'true' `ArmIO`, only different implementations.
 We don't have to start out with a default class that implements all of the arm's behavior, and then pave over it with subclasses.
 See the [AdvantageKit documentation](https://github.com/Mechanical-Advantage/AdvantageKit/blob/main/docs/RECORDING-INPUTS.md) for more details.
 - We're trying to describe an optional property/behavior a subsystem can have, eg: in 2024 we defined the `Tunable` interface, which provided utility methods to tune the mechanisms of a subsystem.

 ## Generics